 Our common stock is quoted on The Nasdaq Stock Market under the symbol "WATT".
-As of February 28, 2021, we had 54 full-time employees, 43 of whom were engineers.
 We were incorporated in Delaware in 2012.
 Our corporate headquarters is located at 3590 North First Street, Suite 210, San Jose, CA 95134.
 Our website can be accessed at www.energous.com.
 The information contained on, or that may be obtained from our website, is not, and shall not be deemed to be, part of this Annual Report on Form 10-K.